-In Australia, statutory child protection is the responsibility of state and territory governments.
-Departments responsible for child protection provide assistance to vulnerable children who are suspected of being abused, neglected or harmed, or whose parents are unable to provide adequate care or protection.
+In Australia, state and territory governments are responsible for statutory child protection.
+Each responsible department assists vulnerable children who have been, or are at risk of being, abused, neglected or otherwise harmed, or whose parents are unable to provide adequate care and protection.

 More reports and statistics on child protection can be found under Adoptions and Children & youth.